Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is relatively easy.
 Usage of [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) is highly recommended.
 All warranty seals stay intact.

+Please keep in mind that the goal of Valetudo is to have **a** cloud-free vacuum robot.<br/>
+It is **not** to have the Dreame X40 Master in all its glory but just with the cloud removed.<br/>
+Feature-parity is a non-goal for Valetudo, and if you're wondering which features "you might lose", Valetudo is not for you.

 #### Details